 Since the early 1960s, music fans have found Bob Dylan spirituality fascinating, and many of them have identified Dylan as a kind of spiritual guru.
 This book, written by a scholar who is a longtime fan, examines Dylan's mystique, asking why audiences respond to him as a spiritual guide.
 This book reveals Bob Dylan as a major twentieth- and twenty-first-century religious thinker with a body of relevant work that goes far beyond a handful of gospel albums.

 Goldingay covers Daniel and the Minor Prophets, the final twelve prophetic books of the Old Testament.
 Daniel is an apocalyptic book, full of ideas about God's plan for the end of the earth and humanity.
 The twelve Prophets-Hosea through Malachi-were shorter prophetic works that could be kept on a single scroll and address the period of massive change in the eastern Mediterranean in the 8th century BCE.

 Finances or ability to get a book should never be a barrier to participating in these studies. if you cannot afford a book please let Pastor Bryan or Linda know and we will get a copy for you.
 Please note that it may take a little more time.

-Wednesday Evening Virtual Bible Study's Start January 5 at 7pm on Zoom
+Wednesday Evening Virtual Bible Study's Every Wednesday 7pm on Zoom